Bar and Court Admissions

 - Email | vCard

 Mr. Masinter's practice focuses on contentious, complex litigation while concentrating primarily in the areas of business litigation, and securities litigation and arbitration.
 He also handles cases involving corporate disputes, breach of contract claims and unfair trade practices.
-Mr. Masinter joined Stone Pigman in 1990 and is a member of the firm's Litigation Section.
-He is Co-Chair of the firm's Securities Practice Group.
-He is admitted to practice before the United States Supreme Court, the United States Fifth Circuit Court of Appeals and all Louisiana federal and state courts.
+Mr. Masinter joined Stone Pigman in 1990 and is Chair of the firm's Litigation Section and Co-Chair of the Securities Practice Group.

 Representing Maryland-based Client Network Services, Inc. in a lawsuit against the State of Louisiana for the State's bad faith termination of a $197 million contract for computer programming services.
 The case is pending in state court in Baton Rouge.